Which of these five shares would be best for a FTSE-beating retirement fund?

 Although doing your own research is important, one way of identifying great dividend-paying shares is to study the choices of successful professional investors.

-One of the most successful income investors currently working in the City is fund manager Neil Woodford, who had £20bn of private investors' money under management at the end of January 2012 -- more than any other City manager.
-Neil Woodford's dividend stock picks outperformed the wider index by a staggering 305% over the 15 years to the 31 December 2011.
+One of the most successful income investors currently working in the City is fund manager Neil Woodford, who manages £20bn of private investors' money -- more than any other City manager.
+Neil Woodford's dividend stock picks outperformed the wider index by a staggering 305% over the 15 years to the 31st December 2011.